occiviccoders/covid-response-OC/README.md

 ## Getting Started

-Clone this repo.
-Make sure you have NPM, and run `npm install`.
+* Clone this repo.
+* Make sure you have NPM, and run `npm install`.
+* There is a node file to scrape data from the OC Public Health website, that's currently manually run with `node assets/js/scrapper.js`.
+I then copy and paste the data into `assets/js/data.js`.
+It's a messy process, but a quick and dirty solution for having no back end, with much room for improvement.

 ## Built With